 - Academic Year:

 Presents an overview of the epidemiology of substance use and substance use disorders within a public health framework.
-Initially we review how drugs are classified and regulated and then we examine trends in estimates of prevalence of use and use disorders.
+Reviews how drugs are classified and regulated.
+Examines trends in estimates of the prevalence of use and use disorders.
 Covers the most common drugs of abuse, including alcohol, tobacco/nicotine, marijuana, opioids, and cocaine.
-Included are lectures from those with expertise in specific drugs or areas of study within substance use epidemiology.
+Includes lectures from those with expertise in specific drugs or areas of study within substance use epidemiology.

 - Learning Objectives:

 - Describe drug policy in the US, including how substances are regulated;